 Your credit file is a record of your financial history.
 It lists a number of applications, transactions and financial details and gives creditors a snapshot of how you handle your money.
-The information on your credit file determines your credit score.
+Any default on repayment could affect your credit file and the information on your credit file determines your credit score.
+You may be looking for ways to fix your credit file and improve your credit score.
 Your credit file may contain:

 - Credit applications made in the past five years.
 These can relate to personal or home loans, as well as credit cards or other store finance.

 - Your credit accounts such as credit cards or personal loans

 - Account open date and close dates